T.I.: Family

 In 2001, T.I. began a relationship with Xscape member Tameka "Tiny" Cottle.
 The couple married on July 30, 2010, in Miami Beach, Florida.
 Together, they have two sons and one daughter.
+His daughter from that marriage, Heiress, performs under the name Heiress Harris.
+In June 2024, Heiress performed at the BET Awards 2024 with collaborator Savannah McConneaughey, who performs under the stage name VanVan.
 In addition, T.I. has two sons with Lashon Dixon, and a daughter from a relationship with R&B singer Ms. Niko.
 Through his marriage to Cottle, T.I. has one stepdaughter.
 In December 2016, Tiny filed for divorce from T.I.
 The couple have been working on a reconciliation.
-On February 22, 2019, T.I lost his older sister Precious Harris to a car accident that put her on life support a week earlier.
+On February 22, 2019, T.I. lost his older sister, Precious Harris, to a car accident that put her on life support a week earlier.